OutpostPublications/Outpost-Contextly-Theme-Integration-Kit/README.md

 7. To display the main Contextly recommendation module at the end of posts, you need to add the main Contextly module in the post file in your theme where you would like it to display.
 This is typically right after the end of the post and before the comments or author bio box.
 This file is typically called post.hbs.
 To place the module, paste the code below under the {content} section and above the comments or author bio.

 If your theme has multiple post templates (like Biron Theme's Nikko theme), you will need to put this code in each post template you want it to appear in.
+These files generally start with "custom".

+Alternatively, if your theme has a partial for this function e.g. related.hbs in the partials folder, you can comment out the existing code and paste the code below there instead.

 ```
     {{> integrations/contextly-module}}
 ```

 8. Zip all your theme files (right-click on the folder and choose Compress).
 Now upload the zip file in Ghost as a new theme.
 Set it as active and you will be good to go.
+9. If recommendations do not show up in 10 minutes, log into Contextly, go to Recommendations and Refresh all.
+If you copied over the Contextly API key into Outpost, you can login to Contextly via Outpost under Integrations.

 Github method: